 “Well, tits or not,” he said, “I guess you’re the only one who’ll listen.
 If nothin’ else, at least you got guts.
 Unlike your worthless brother.”

 He picked up the beer and nodded towards the door.
 “Come on then,” he said, “Daylights a-burnin'.”

 Sam wasn’t sure why she followed, maybe from a forgotten sense of devotion, but that wasn't all.
-There was also a morbid sense of curiosity driving her on, an almost perverse yet guilty joy at seeing her father’s humiliation.
+There was also a morbid sense of curiosity, an almost perverse yet guilty joy at seeing her father’s humiliation.
 At the door, he paused, his eyes once more studying her.
 “Well, at least ya had sense enough ta wear somethin’ practical, not one ah them foo-foo dresses you was always so taken with.”
-He leaned forward and held the door open, the muscles of his arm stringy and thin beneath his liver-spotted skin.
+He leaned forward and held the door open, the muscles of his arm stringy and thin beneath the liver-spotted skin.
 “Ladies first.”

 Halfway to the barn, he paused.
 “You know why you’re here?”

 Sam squinted in confusion.
 “Because Momma called and said you weren’t well.”